 My top picks for affordable hotels are Citadines Rochor, Wanderlust, and KINN Capsule Hotel.
 If you want to splurge, stay at the iconic Marina Bay Sands, Oasia Resort Sentosa, or The Clan Hotel Singapore.

-If you prefer a vacation rental, stay in this one-bedroom serviced apartment, this studio apartment with jacuzzi, or this Novena one-bedroom apartment.
+If you prefer a vacation rental, stay in this one-bedroom serviced apartment, or this Novena one-bedroom apartment.

 The Best Insurance For Your Singapore Trip